 Following are upcoming and past events which are either sponsored by the Animals and Society Institute or involve ASI staff or board members:

-November 15: Lisa Lunghofer will be giving a presentation called “Shelter Dogs and Veterans: A Comparison of Two Different Program Models” at the National Council on Pet Population & Society of Animal Welfare Administrators 2016 Research Symposium.
+November 15: Lisa Lunghofer gave a presentation called “Shelter Dogs and Veterans: A Comparison of Two Different Program Models” at the National Council on Pet Population & Society of Animal Welfare Administrators 2016 Research Symposium.
 For more information on the conference please follow this link.

 October 12: Margo DeMello will be giving a talk on rabbit communication at the Texts, Animals, Environments conference in Hanover, Germany.